filippstankevich/articles_summary/README.md

 - All REST API intentionally use GET methods for your convenience if you don't have Postman or other tools installed

-- *Limitation*: you have to encode spaces (if any) with %20 in your search phrase

 - The application written using Python 3.13

 ### Further improvements